somphene/somphene.github.io/log/_posts/2020-05-22-01-calculus-group-language.md

 ### Identifying Fundamental Calculus Language as a Fundamental Cyclic Group of order 2

+* In the usual Calculus Language we have two operations, one being Differentiation denoted by $$D$$ and the other being Integration $$I$$.
+Here we start by identifying these two as the same operation and then further proceed with the usual notions in the next secions.

 * Let $$E$$ be the Identity.
 Then the group $$\{E, D, I\} $$ with relations $$I \,\,\cdot \,\, D \,\,= \,\, E$$ and $$I=D$$ identify the Calculus Language at any arbitrary but fixed degree as a Symmetry of differentiation $$D$$ and integration $$I$$.

 * The above presentation of Calculus as a group is identified as $$\{E, I\}$$, with $$E$$ as identity and $$I^2=E$$.
 This is a Cyclic Group of order 2, that is $$C_2$$.
 The group operation table is: